Tracing

 Current State

-Cortex is maintaining backward compatibility with Jaeger support, Cortex has not fully migrated from OpenTracing to OpenTelemetry and is currently using the OpenTracing bridge.
+Cortex is maintaining backward compatibility with Jaeger support.
+Cortex has not fully migrated from OpenTracing to OpenTelemetry and is currently using the OpenTracing bridge.